keesschotanus/kernighan-and-ritchie/README.md

 It may be a good exercise to revisit the solutions after you consumed the complete book.

+## Note

+I do not own the C answer book so the solution are my own and not necessarily the best (or even correct for that matter).

 # Setup

 OS: Linux Mint